Nikolas Cassadine: Backstory

 Nikolas is a Greek Prince and the son of Stavros Cassadine and Laura Spencer.
 Nikolas faces a constant struggle to define his own identity within the context of the history of the Cassadine and Spencer families.
 He and his half brother Lucky Spencer often face the crossfire of the long-standing war between them, often at the hands of Nikolas' grandmother, Helena Cassadine.

 Nikolas Mikhail Stavrosovich Cassadine was born in Greece on November 5, 1982.
 However his birth year is revised to 1981 when he enters the canvas as a 15-year-old in July 1996.
 In 1998, he is seen celebrating his 18th birthday, revising his birth year again to 1980.
-It is later assumed his birth year is 1977 in comparison to the aging of his younger brother birth year shown as 1979 marriage certificate, in May 5, 2011.
+It is later assumed his birth year is 1977 in comparison to the aging of his younger brother birth year shown as 1979 marriage certificate, on May 5, 2011.

 In 1983, Nikolas' presumed-dead mother Laura is revealed to be alive and to have been held captive by Stavros as an act of revenge against Luke Spencer for the events leading to the death of his grandfather Mikkos Cassadine.
 Laura had been forced to marry Stavros, but is able to return home and reunite with Luke, meanwhile Stavros is presumed dead.
 In 1996, it is revealed that Laura had been pregnant during that time.
 The child had been named Nikolas, after Tsar Nicholas II.
 It is also revealed at this point that when Laura tried to secretly reclaim Nikolas in 1984, his grandmother Helena presumably murdered Laura's mother Lesley Webber.
 To protect her loved ones, Laura had decided to keep the secret.